ISISComputingGroup/ibex_developers_manual/DMA4500m-Density-Meter.md

 Note that a measurement is started whenever the value of `AUTOMEASURE` is 0, so if `AUTOMEASURE:ENABLED` is 0 but `AUTOMEASURE:FREQ` is also 0 we have to manually set the count to a non-zero value to avoid starting a measurement.
 This has the side effect that there will always be at least a 1 second delay between enabling automeasure and the start of the first measurement.

+### Delays when running on the real device
+I have observed that when the automeasure code is run on the real device the interval between measurements can be inconsistent.
+This seems to be due to a random delay when starting measurements: the IOC tells the device to start a measurement, but the device takes a few seconds to actually start one.
+This can lead to longer intervals than the user may have expected.

 ## Measurement Mode
 The data sent back by the device is parsed according to the current measurement mode, which is set by `$(MEASUREMENT_MODE)` macro.
 Currently, the only supported mode is `DENSITY_ONLY` (for measuring density, temperature and measurement validity).